 The accounts and notes with relation to the pension fund have been prepared in accordance with International Accounting Standard (IAS) 19.
-The Pension Fund liability shown in the Balance Sheet as at 31 March 2019 stands at £51,177k compared with £41,609k the previous year.
+The Pension Fund liability shown in the Balance Sheet as at 31 March 2020 stands at £44,874k compared with £51,177k the previous year.
 This represents the liability to the Norfolk Pension Fund.
-This amount is matched by a pension reserve also shown in the Balance Sheet and therefore has no impact on the Council's overall financial position at 31 March 2019.
-The IAS 19 Balance Sheet position for the Council has worsened in 2018-19 and the IAS 19 pension deficit is larger in monetary terms at 31 March 2019.
-This is a result of lower corporate bond yields which increases the value placed on obligations (partly offset by higher investment returns).
+This amount is matched by a pension reserve also shown in the Balance Sheet and therefore has no impact on the Council's overall financial position at 31 March 2020.
+The IAS 19 Balance Sheet position for the Council has improved in 2019-20 and the IAS 19 pension deficit is smaller in monetary terms at 31 March 2020.
+This is a result of the triennial review and changes in financial and demographic assumptions.
 This liability also includes the estimated impact of the Guaranteed Minimum Pension (GMP) and the recent McCloud legal ruling.
 The actuary uses a set of demographic assumptions that are consistent with those used for the Norfolk Pension Fund.
 These are highlighted in note 7.
-Following the results of the triennial review in 2016, the Council's budget includes both a pension contribution percentage and also a lump sum payment each year which is forecast to bring the pension scheme into a fully funded position over a 20 year term.
+Following the results of the triennial review in 2019, the Council's budget includes both a pension contribution percentage and also a lump sum payment each year which is forecast to bring the pension scheme into a funded position over a 20 year term.